softchris/golang-book/02-data-types/01-arrays/README.md

-# Arrays and slices
+# Go from the beginning - arrays and slices

-## Arrays

 An array is group of elements that are connected.
 You want to use an array when you have a group of something, like many orders, cars, rows in a file.
 The idea is to collect all that data in one structure.
 You also want to be able to iterate over it and possibly carry out an operation on it as a group.

-### Declare an array
+## Declare an array

 To declare an array, you need to specify the following properties: